Generative Imputation and Stochastic Prediction: Proposed Method

-Justification for claim 1 is straightforward, assume that $\{\widehat{y_i}^1 \dots \widehat{y_i}^N \}$ are underlying true labels for each of $\{\widehat{x_i}^1 \dots \widehat{x_i}^N \}$.
-During training, for any imputed sample in $\{\widehat{x_i}^1 \dots \widehat{x_i}^N \}$, we use the dataset provided label, $y$, to calculate the loss and to update model parameters.
-In the case that any of $\{\widehat{y_i}^1 \dots \widehat{y_i}^N \}$ is different from $y$, the loss term corresponding to that term would be calculated using a wrong label.
-Here, if we consider the average impact on gradients for batches of samples rather than individual cases, the overall impact on training would be very similar to the case of training using noisy labels.
+In the case that any of $\{\widehat{y_i}^1 \dots \widehat{y_i}^N \}$ is different from $y_i$, the loss term corresponding to that term would be calculated using a wrong label.
+Here, if we consider the average impact on gradients for batches of samples rather than individual cases, the overall impact on training would be very similar to the case of training using noisy labels:

+where $\mathcal{|D|}$ is the number of dataset samples.
+Further, in this case, we can find the average label noise as: